lucaslingle/pytorch_rl2/README.md

 In all cases, we used a configuration where the total number of observations per policy improvement phase was equal to 240,000.
 The per-process batch size was 60 trajectories.
 There were 8 processes.
 There were 200 gradient steps per policy improvement phase.
 To stabilize training, we used the Adam hyperparameters from [Kapturowski et al., 2019](https://openreview.net/pdf?id=r1lyTjAqYX).

+Finally, note that the numbers for the MDP case are provisional, as we sample a stochastic reward at each timestep from a normal distribution with unit variance, and resample the means when instantiating a new MDP.
+It is possible, and perhaps likely, that Duan et al., 2016 sampled the means once when creating the benchmark, and then sampled new deterministic reward for each MDP from a normal distribution with these means and with unit variances.
+(If true, this could make their results a bit difficult to reproduce, since the distribution over MDPs would depend heavily on the random means sampled from the hyperprior.)